franzbu/WinHammer.spoon/README.md

 At the very center of the window there is an erea (M), the size of which depends on the size of the margin for horizontal-only and vertical-only resizing, where you can move the window by pressing the same modifier key and the same mouse button as for resizing.
 If the margin is set to 0, this area is disabled.

 For automatic resizing and positioning of a window, simply move one third or more of the window beyond the left, right, or bottom borders of the screen.
-Depending on the set gross size, the window snaps into the desired spot.
+Depending on the set grid size, the window snaps into the desired spot.

+Version 0.6 intruduces an additional modifier key ('cmd' if not set in 'init.lua').
+By pressing it at the same time with the moveModifier(s), windows can be placed in the center grids by moving them beyond the borders of the screen.
+Simply try it out.

 ### Disabling move/resize for applications